Sooty Owl’s Creekside Trail

 It begins with a sign and then a set of wonderful mosaics set into the pathway.

 Greater sooty owls are nocturnal and roost in large tree hollows, caves and in dense foliage during daylight hours.
-Rarely seen or heard, they can be found in areas with deep gullies in moist forests where smooth-barked gum trees, tree ferns and wet forest under-storey are present.
+Rarely seen or heard, they can be found in areas with deep gullies in moist forests where smooth-barked gum trees, tree ferns and wet forest under-story are present.
 They may hunt in drier areas but usually roost and breed in the moister areas.

 Click HERE to listen to the call of the Sooty Owl.